 Society has become much more health-conscious, and businesses are quickly noticing.
 Local businesses near your CrossFit box, especially larger ones, are eager to encourage their employees to stay fit and workout together in order to build workplace camaraderie.
 Your CrossFit box can use this as a marketing opportunity by offering employee discounts for membership or giving group class at a park that’s near the business.

 So far, every method that’s been recommended to market your CrossFit box has involved offering a free or discounted class in some way.
 With SEO, you are taking a slightly different direction.
 The reason you would want to discount or offer a free class is to convince a potential customer to switch from “Maybe I want to do CrossFit” to “I want to do CrossFit”.

 With SEO, that customer already knows they want to do CrossFit.
 They’ll be using popular search engines like Google and Bing to find the best CrossFit box that fits their needs, but they won’t choose you if your name doesn’t show up.
 The purpose of SEO is to have your name appear near – or at the top – of these search engine results, with call to actions that catch a potential customer’s eye so they choose you instead of your competitor.
 Depending on where you are, SEO may take time to build up, but once the wheels hit the road, you’ll see far more interested customers finding your website.

 In a perfect world, you would be able to enable all of these marketing tactics and more for your CrossFit business.
-The reality is that options are limited, and you still may not be sure which, out of these marketing tools, are the best option for you.
+The reality is that options are limited, and you still may not be sure which, out of these marketing tools, is the best option for you.
 Market My Market has experience in successfully serving fitness centers.
 Give us a call to discuss the best marketing options for your own personal box.